morphyn/stating-the-obvious/posts/2012-11-11-learning-scala.md

 similarities between the two languages seem to be what makes Scala less appealing to me.
 While Haskell feels clean, elegant and robust, Scala fells a little more sloppy.
-I put that down to my lack of experience with mixing Object-Oriented and Functionaly, that I tend to use quite liberally.
-More discipline could probably reduce this feeling.
-I will have to check out some Scala codebases for some idiomatic Scala.
+I put that down to my lack of experience with mixing Object-Oriented and Functional.
+I tend to use them quite liberally, and more discipline would probably reduce this feeling.
+I will have to check out Scala codebases for some idiomatic Scala.

 Overall, this was a very enjoyable experience that I will probably reconduct in the future.
 Scala is definitely an amazing tool that will come in handy if I